Abdulkadir Widjojoatmodjo: Formation of the State of Pasundan

 Abdulkadir, who served as Recomba (governor) of West Java, took the initiative to hold the first conference of the State of Pasundan on 12–19 October 1947.
 He invited as a participant in the conference the former republican resident in Bogor R.A.A Hilman Djajadiningrat who was appointed as chairman.

-Post war
+Post-war

-Abdulkadir continued to live in Indonesia after Indonesia's independence, there, he was treated like a pariah for collaborating with the Dutch, and emigrated to the Netherlands in 1951.
+Abdulkadir continued to live in Indonesia after its independence for 17 years.
+There, he was treated like a pariah for collaborating with the Dutch.
+Following his declined health, he emigrated to the Netherlands.
 He died in 1992 in The Hague and was later buried at the family grave site in Karanganyar.